Blog Layout

 • Your health: Term life insurance policies may require a medical exam, which means the state of the policyholder’s health will impact their premium costs.
 There are some life insurance options that don’t require a medical exam.
 Depending on how comfortable you are with undergoing a medical exam and with having your current state of health impact your life insurance premiums, term life insurance may or may not be the best option.

 Many term life insurance policies will offer an option for renewal and/or conversion once the term of the policy is coming to an end.
 There may be yearly renewable term policies available that don’t require medical exams.
+Some term life insurance policyholders choose to convert a term life insurance policy into a permanent life insurance policy.
+Before you commit to a term life insurance policy, talk with providers about what future options are available.

-Financial Implications of Term Life Insurance
+Term Life Insurance Cost Examples

 A person is playing with wooden blocks with icons on them.